helm/charts/stable/quassel/README.md

 ## Persistence

 The [quassel-core](https://hub.docker.com/r/linuxserver/quassel-core) image
-stores it's configuration data, and if using SQLite, it's SQLite database at the `/config` path of the container.
+stores its configuration data, and if using SQLite, its SQLite database at the `/config` path of the container.

 The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/)